adgut1509/ProjektZaliczeniowy/docs/parent1/index.md

 # **What is a CAT tool**

-CAT (Computer-Assisted Translation) tools are software used that help a human translator translate texts from one language to another.
-They have substantially changed the work of a translator.
+CAT (Computer-Assisted Translation) tools are software that help a human translator translate texts from one language to another.
+They have changed the work of a translator a lot.
 CAT tools also make it easier for translators to manage, edit, and submit their projects.

 # **What does a CAT tool do**

-When the human translator inputs text in the source language into a CAT tool, it divides it into segments.
-Then, as the segments get translated, it saves the parts of the source and target texts.
+When the human translator inputs text in the source language into a CAT tool, a CAT tool divides it into segments.
+Then, the segments get translated, and the CAT tool saves the parts of the source and target texts.

 The process step-by-step: